tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 database.
 This is done in order to provide more confidence to the receiving peer that the sending peer is reachable at the indicated address and port.

+Note however that, irrespective of CID, if RRC has been successfully negotiated by the peers, path validation can be used at any time by either endpoint.
+For instance, an endpoint might check that a peer is still in possession of its address after a period of quiescence.

 # Conventions and Terminology

 {::boilerplate bcp14}